Economics Section 📈 📉

 It appears a lot of Southern African countries have high inequalities.

-The Basic Solow model
+12. The Basic Solow model

 Assumptions of the model

-The Solow model is an economic model that analyses the economic growth and development of various countries, it helps us tackle the biggest question in macro economics, why are other countries poor while others are rich ?
+The Solow model is an economic model that analyses the economic growth and development of various countries, it helps us tackle the biggest question in macroeconomics, why are other countries poor while others are rich ?

 Assumptions of the model

 The model is based on 2 equations.
 The production function which I already talked about here and the capital accumulation equation.
 The production function is assumed to have a Cobb Douglas form which is: \(Y=F(K,L)=K^αL^{1-α}\) .
 The Cobb Douglas production form exhibits a constant return to scale(i.e., double input =double output).
-We assume firms operate under perfect competition(i.e.,price takers, large number of firms, etc).
+We assume firms operate under perfect competition(i.e., price takers, large number of firms, etc).

 The cost function is given by \(Y=wL+rK\), like the Isocost I explained here.
 Hence, profit is given by \( F(K,L)-rK-wL\), in which \( {∂F\over∂L}\)=0 and \( {∂F\over∂K}\)=0, will give us: \( w={∂F\over∂L} =(1-α){Y\over L}\) and \( r={∂F\over∂K} =α{Y\over K}\) . this tells us that firms will hire labour until Marginal Product of Labour=wages paid and buy capital until Marginal Product of Capital=rent paid. hence, the share of output paid to labour is \( w{L\over Y}=(1-α)\) , and the share of output paid to capital is \( r{K\over Y}=α\) .
 Now suppose output per worker is \( y={Y\over L}\) and output per capital \( k={K\over L}\) . $$\therefore y={K^{α}L^{1-α}\over L}={K^{α}\over L^{α}}=k^{α} $$ With the following graph: